aditikhare11/RISC-V-Core/README.md

 ## Testing the core with a testbench

 Now that our implementation is complete, a simple testbench statement can be added to ensure the core is working correctly.
 When the following line of code is added on Makerchip, the simulation will pass only if the value stored in r10 = sum of numbers from 1 to 9.
-In the instruction memory, r10 has been used to store the sum.
-The simulation passed message can be seen under the "Log" tab and the asm file to compute sum can be viewed in the start under the "Editor" tab.[Click here](https://github.com/aditikhare11/RISC-V-Core/blob/master/Makerchip%20Codes/Core%20with%20testbench) to view to design.

 ```
 *passed = |cpu/xreg[10]>>5$value == (1+2+3+4+5+6+7+8+9);
 ```
+In the instruction memory, r10 has been used to store the sum.
+The simulation passed message can be seen under the "Log" tab and the asm file to compute sum can be viewed in the start under the "Editor" tab
+[Click here](https://github.com/aditikhare11/RISC-V-Core/blob/master/Makerchip%20Codes/Core%20with%20testbench) to view to design.

 ## Pipelining the RISC-V core

 The RISC-V core designed is divided into 5 pipeline stages.
 Pipelining in Makerchip is extremely simple.
-To define a pipeline use the following:
+To define a pipeline use the following syntax:
 ```
 |<pipeline_name>
   @<pipeline_stage>